17 Reading Strategies for Elementary Sight Words to Boost Your Reader

 3. Understand that sight words work in tandem with phonics knowledge and skills.

-Learning words by sight is fine for early fluency and a kick-start for comprehension and general reading, but phonics should absolutely be the backbone for leading a child to be a great reader.
+Learning a small group of words by sight is fine for early fluency and a kick-start for comprehension and general reading, but phonics should absolutely be the backbone for leading a child to be a great reader.
 Both must work in tandem and be "tweaked" for the individual according to how the child best learns.

 Work on both, and eventually you'll find success for your reader.
 Don't just let your student memorize all the words they ever know, however, because at some point, in order to be a strong, literate reader (as well as a strong speller), he or she must need to know phonics and have word decoding skills.